 - 2.6.1.
-EOC staff will keep all care records up to date in all the systems in use in the control room. - 2.6.2.
-Where patients are not conveyed, EOC (manually or automatically in the CAD) will update incidents logs to reflect this where appropriate.
+EOC staff will keep all care and logistic records up to date in all the systems in use in the control room. - 2.6.2.
+Where patients are not conveyed, EOC (manually or automatically in the CAD) will update incidents logs to reflect this where appropriate, and for the purposes of reporting.
+Where crews need specific information adding to notes, this should be done via the dispatcher (or clinician in EOC or Hub if trained to do so).